-Shareholders are restricted from making more than two (2) "round trips," including exchanges into or out of the Fund, per calendar year.
-If a shareholder exceeds this amount, the Fund and/or its service providers may, at their discretion, reject any additional purchase or exchange orders.
-The Fund defines a round trip as a purchase or exchange into the Fund by a shareholder, followed by a subsequent redemption out of the Fund, of an amount the Adviser reasonably believes would be harmful or disruptive to the Fund.

-- A redemption fee of 1.00% of the value of shares sold will be imposed on Fund shares redeemed within 30 days or less after their date of purchase (subject to certain exceptions as discussed below in "Redemption Fee") - The Fund reserves the right to reject any purchase request by any investor or group of investors for any reason without prior notice, including, in particular, if the Fund or the Adviser reasonably believes that the trading activity would be harmful or disruptive to the Fund.
+- Shareholders are restricted from making more than two (2) "round trips," including exchanges into or out of a Fund, per calendar year.
+If a shareholder exceeds this amount, a Fund and/or its service providers may, at their discretion, reject any additional purchase or exchange orders.
+Each Fund defines a round trip as a purchase or exchange into a Fund by a shareholder, followed by a subsequent redemption out of a Fund, of an amount the Adviser reasonably believes would be harmful or disruptive to a Fund. - A redemption fee of 1.00% of the value of shares sold will be imposed on Fund shares redeemed within 30 days or less after their date of purchase (subject to certain exceptions as discussed below in "Redemption Fee") - Each Fund reserves the right to reject any purchase request by any investor or group of investors for any reason without prior notice, including, in particular, if a Fund or the Adviser reasonably believes that the trading activity would be harmful or disruptive to a Fund.

-The Fund and/or its service providers seek to apply these policies to the best of their abilities uniformly and in a manner they believe is consistent with the interests of the Fund's long-term shareholders.
-Although these policies are designed to deter frequent trading, none of these measures alone nor all of them taken together eliminate the possibility that frequent trading in the Fund will occur.
+Each Fund and/or its service providers seek to apply these policies to the best of their abilities uniformly and in a manner they believe is consistent with the interests of the Funds' long-term shareholders.
+Although these policies are designed to deter frequent trading, none of these measures alone nor all of them taken together eliminate the possibility that frequent trading in a Fund will occur.
 Systematic purchases and redemptions are exempt from these policies.

-Financial intermediaries (such as investment advisers and brokerdealers) often establish omnibus accounts in the Fund for their customers through which transactions are placed.
-The Fund has entered into "information sharing agreements" with these financial intermediaries, which permit the Fund to obtain, upon request, information about the trading activity of the intermediary's customers that invest in the Fund.
-If the Fund or its service providers identify omnibus account level trading patterns that have the potential to be detrimental to the Fund, the Fund or its service providers may, in their sole discretion, request from the financial intermediary information concerning the trading activity of its customers.
-Based upon a review of that information, if the Fund or its service providers determine that the trading activity of any customer may be detrimental to the Fund. they may, in their sole discretion, request the financial intermediary to restrict or limit further trading in the Fund by that customer.
-If the Fund is not satisfied that the intermediary has taken appropriate action, the Fund may terminate the intermediary's ability to transact in Fund shares.
-When information regarding transactions in the Fund's shares is requested by the Fund and such information is in the possession of a person that is itself a financial intermediary to a financial intermediary (an "indirect intermediary"), any financial intermediary with whom the Fund has an information sharing agreement is obligated to obtain transaction information from the indirect intermediary or, if directed by the Fund, to restrict or prohibit the indirect intermediary from purchasing shares of the Fund on behalf of other persons.
+Financial intermediaries (such as investment advisers and brokerdealers) often establish omnibus accounts in a Fund for their customers through which transactions are placed.
+The Funds have entered into "information sharing agreements" with these financial intermediaries, which permit a Fund to obtain, upon request, information about the trading activity of the intermediary's customers that invest in a Fund.
+If a Fund or its service providers identify omnibus account level trading patterns that have the potential to be detrimental to the Fund, the Fund or its service providers may, in their sole discretion, request from the financial intermediary information concerning the trading activity of its customers.
+Based upon a review of that information, if a Fund or its service providers determine that the trading activity of any customer may be detrimental to the Fund, they may, in their sole discretion, request the financial intermediary to restrict or limit further trading in the Fund by that customer.
+If a Fund is not satisfied that the intermediary has taken appropriate action, the Fund may terminate the intermediary's ability to transact in Fund shares.
+When information regarding transactions in the Funds' shares is requested by a Fund and such information is in the possession of a person that is itself a financial intermediary to a financial intermediary (an "indirect intermediary"), any financial intermediary with whom a Fund has an information sharing agreement is obligated to obtain transaction information from the indirect intermediary or, if directed by a Fund, to restrict or prohibit the indirect intermediary from purchasing shares of a Fund on behalf of other persons.

-The Fund and its service providers will use reasonable efforts to work with financial intermediaries to identify excessive short-term trading in omnibus accounts that may be detrimental to the Fund.
-However, there can be no assurance that the monitoring of omnibus account level trading will enable the Fund to identify or prevent all such trading by a financial intermediary's customers.
+Each Fund and its service providers will use reasonable efforts to work with financial intermediaries to identify excessive short-term trading in omnibus accounts that may be detrimental to a Fund.
+However, there can be no assurance that the monitoring of omnibus account level trading will enable a Fund to identify or prevent all such trading by a financial intermediary's customers.
 Please contact your financial intermediary for more information.